 As the sun was setting and we were enjoying this salad in the garden, we were wondering if our neighbors were now raising their noses in the air to sniff our little bbq party.
 See? all these puppy sniffing habits happen to us all.

-Roasted Corn Salad Recipe
+Grilled Corn Salad Recipe

 Yield: Serves 4-6

 Total Time: 45 min

 This salad is one of those recipes that's so flexible, you can make it what you want.
 If you have extra veggies to grill, by all means, add them to this salad.
 This salad is all about Summer's produce bounty, so have fun!

 For the Salad: